Litarvan/DotVoid-Forum/README.md

 ## License

-This project is licences under the [<INSERT LICENCE HERE>]().
+This project is licenced under the [<INSERT LICENCE HERE>]().

 ## Join the discussion on Discord

 Don't hesitate to come talk to the community to share your ideas or concerns on our [Discord](https://discord.gg/pmubSNC).
 We will be happy to answer your questions or help you setup your workspace to contribute to the project.

-The spoken language is mainly french but english is allowed aswell!
+The spoken language is mainly french but english is allowed as well!

 ## Useful links